braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step/winning_path.md

 If Winning Path was turned on, your analytics view is separated into two tabs: **Initial Experiment** and **Winning Path**.

 - **Initial Experiment:** Shows the metrics for each path during the experiment window.
-You can see a summary of how all the paths performed for the specified conversion events, and which path was selected as the winner.
+You can see a summary of how all the paths performed for the specified conversion events and which path was selected as the winner.
 - **Winning Path:** Shows only the metrics for the Winning Path starting from the moment the Initial Experiment finished.

 ## Things to know